Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Community gardens, many had biked/walked past but not known what they were
+The community walk was great.
+We also visited a local Community Garden on a field trip.

-Has this kit prompted any new food related initiatives within your school? yes
+Has this kit prompted any new food related initiatives within your school?
+Not yet.
+Hopefully next time I use the kit we can do this.

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, varied, creative
+Fun, Active, Practical

 How effective was the resource in fostering critical thinking about food waste issues?